 Carrie joined Community Futures Cowichan in June 2015 as Administrative Coordinator.
 Carrie grew up on Vancouver Island, and then pursued careers in the Okanagan, the Northwest Territories, and central Alberta before returning home in 2012 to care for her elderly father.
 Carrie worked with the Alberta Public Service (employment services & economic development) for 10 years, and most recently enjoyed a role with United Way Cowichan.

 Carrie loves her new Cowichan community and has volunteered for the Downtown Duncan Business Improvement Association, the Salvation Army, and United Way.
 In addition to her yoga practice, Carrie enjoys hiking and camping with her partner, Douglas, and her yellow Labrador, a retired therapy dog and tracking expert.
 She is passionate about companion animal welfare and currently serves as the Recording Secretary for the BCSPCA Cowichan District Community Council.

 Since 2010 Raf has been the Business and Loans Analyst for Community Futures Cowichan.
 Raf grew up in Winnipeg, Manitoba and attended the I.H.
 Asper School of Business, University of Manitoba, majoring in Finance.
-His past work experience includes Coastal Community Credit Union as a consumer lender and as a commercial account manager with Forest & Marine Financial Group.
+His past work experience includes working with the Coastal Community Credit Union as a consumer lender and as a commercial account manager with the Forest & Marine Financial Group.
 When not working, Raf spends time with his wife and two young daughters and also competes in beach volleyball and Olympic weightlifting.